doug-moen/openscad2/rfc/Implementation.md

 # Implementation

 OpenSCAD2 has a somewhat different implementation than OpenSCAD1.
-The main difference is the addition of a new stage into the translator, which is the Analyzer.
-Also, the data transmitted between each stage has changed somewhat.
+The main difference is the addition of new stages to the translator, which are the Analyzer and Coder.
+Also, the data transmitted between each stage has changed.
 ```
 Lexer
 --tokens--> Parser